 - It will take you over 9 hours to drive from Sydney to Melbourne.

-Conclusion: If you want to city hop – fly.
+So when planning a trip to Australia, give yourself lots of time to explore the country.
+If you want to city hop, flying is your only option.
 If you want to check out off the beaten path towns – give yourself at least a month or two to explore.
 If you plan with the mindset of more time in fewer places, you’ll definitely enjoy it more!

 2. Australia is Really Expensive

-Budget at least $100 per day for accommodation, food and activities.
+Budget at least $100-$200 USD per day for accommodation, food, and activities.
 Transportation will probably be on top of that.
 If you are looking for ways to save on your trip to Australia, consider the following suggestions.

 - Cook your own food.
 There are lots of great restaurants in Australia, but this isn’t Vietnam or India where local food is incredible and cheap.
 There is no reason to eat out every meal.
 Go to a local grocery chain like Coles or Woolworths, stock up on some sausages and bread and have a sausage sizzle in the park.
 There are free public BBQs available in most parks all over Australia.
 You don’t even need your own kitchen and you’ll see plenty of Australians doing the exact same thing!
 Thumbs up for local experiences.

 - Drink less.
 And when you do drink opt to pre-drink before you head out to a bar, or drink at BYO (bring you own alcohol) restaurants.
 Drinking at bars in Australia is expensive and will end up killing your budget.
 If budget is really tight, goon (boxed wine) is your best friend.

 For more tips read: How to Save on Your Trip to Australia on a Budget

 There are actually quite a few slangs and differences in Australia English vs American English.
 Here are just a few examples that you will likely come across on your trip.